agapow/simpleredcapbuilder/README.txt

 	  -h, --help            show this help message and exit -o OUTFILE, --outfile OUTFILE
 	                        output expanded redcap data dictionary
+	  -i INCLUDE_TAGS, --include-tags INCLUDE_TAGS
+                         only include untagged sections or those with this tag

 This accepts a "compact" REDCap data dictionary, which allows which actually follows the form of the standard data dictionary with two additional columns: